piers-kirk/NesselroadeSTATSwikiShinyApps/README.md

 # NesselroadeSTATSwikiShinyApps
-Creating applications, using R's Shiny package, for the statistics wiki maintained by UVA's Nesselroade Lab.
+Creating dynamic web applications, using R's Shiny package, for the statistics wiki maintained by UVA's Nesselroade Lab.